-As required by Article 2.132 of the Texas Code of Criminal Procedure, the Lake Worth Police Department provides public education relating to the department's compliment and complaint process (Figure 5).
+As required by Article 2.132 of the Texas Code of Criminal Procedure, the Lake Worth Police Department provides public education relating to the department's compliment and complaint process.
+Instructions on how to file a complaint are listed on each citation and listed on each citation and warning (Figure 5).

-Instructions on how to file a complaint are listed on each citation and warning (Figure 6).
-Additionally, complaints can be made online via the police department's website and paper copies are available in the lobby of the police department.
-Previous years' racial profiling reports and the department's policy and procedure manual are also available online for public viewing.
+Additionally, complaints can be made online via the police department's online services portal and paper copies are available in the lobby of the police department.
+Previous years' racial profiling reports and the department's policy and procedure manual also are available online for public viewing.